-Throughout its history, the University of Latvia was renamed numerous times:
+Throughout its history, the University of Latvia had many names:

-1. At its inception in 1919 it was named the Higher School of Latvia and in 1923, the school received its current name, the University of Latvia
+1. After ANNO 1919 it was named the Higher School of Latvia and in 1923, the school received its current name, the University of Latvia

-2. With the beginning of the Soviet occupation in 1940 and from 1945 until 1958, the university was renamed as the Latvian State University.
+2. With the beginning of the Soviet occupation in 1940 as well as from 1945 until 1958, the university was renamed as the Latvian State University.

 3. Under the Nazi occupation (1942-1945) its name was the University of Riga.